-While the foundation of accounting is based on uniform accounting practices, there are many different ways for accountants to apply these principles.
+While the foundation of accounting is based on uniform accounting practices, there are many different ways for accountants to apply these core principles.

 Government and Non Profit accounting jobs: